This post about 9 Gluten-Free Hacks contains affiliate links.

-I’ve been gluten-free for more than four years – starting in April 2012 when I was diagnosed with celiac disease.
-Over the years I’ve learned a thing or two about being gluten-free that has made my life easier in the kitchen.
+Over the years of following a gluten-free diet, I’ve learned a thing or two that has made my life easier in the kitchen.

 Now, mind you, as a celiac, I do miss the convenience of pulling out a white flour from my pantry and whipping up a beautiful cake that costs me little money to make.
 The days of cheap and fast are long gone now that I have celiac disease.

 When I find myself longing for those pre-celiac days, I’m reminded of what a gift celiac disease has been in my life.
 I’ve been finally awakened to the world of healthy eating, nutrient-dense flours, and exciting gluten-free alternatives.